-The effective income tax rate for the three months ended December 31, 2012 was 33.2% compared to 31.2% for the three months ended December 31, 2011.
+The effective income tax rate was 21.4% and 37.5% during the quarters ended December 31, 2014 and 2013, respectively.
 The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the respective full fiscal year.
 The effective tax rate in any quarter can also be affected positively or negatively by adjustments that are required to be reported in the specific quarter of resolution.
-The quarter over quarter increase in our effective tax rate was due to a higher percentage of revenue expected in higher taxing jurisdictions.
+The decrease in our effective tax rate year over year was primarily due to the retroactive extension of the U.S. Federal Research and Development Credit through 2014, which was enacted during the quarter ended December 31, 2014.